linden-honey/linden-honey-api-nodejs/README.md

-# linden-honey-rest-api
+# Linden Honey
-REST API for the best quotes of Egor Letov
+REST API for the lyrics of Yegor Letov and his post-punk/psychedelic rock band Grazhdanskaya Oborona (Civil Defense)